 Tomorrow we are having a “house opening” ceremony for our hut in the village.
 The house we live in most of the time is a good hike away from the village, which is just like the people here.
 They live scattered around the mountain in their pig houses or garden houses, not in the main village.
 However, because the govt. requires it, everyone has a house in the village.
 The govt. wants to make sure that they can keep track of everybody!
 People tend to spend just the weekends living in their village houses, which makes weekends a good time for us to be in the village, too.
 Lots of exposure to language!
 So we asked them to build us a hut in the village, which they just finished.
 Our hut is just like their huts, and it will be a new experience for us!
 Cooking in a pot over a fire, sleeping around a fire pit, and mostly, spending a lot of time with people.

-Joey and our partner, Chris, just took language check 1… and passed!!
+The guys just took language check 1… and passed!!
 On to check 2 (of 4)!
 Brooke and Angie are shooting for check 1 in June.
 Please pray for us… most days, the challenge of language learning seems never-ending… Pray also that we would keep in focus why we are here.

 Please keep in touch!